 If the cancer spreads to the liver, treating the liver tumors may help with symptoms.
 When there are only 1 or 2 tumors in the liver, they may be removed with surgery.
 If there are more than just a few liver tumors (or if a person is too sick for surgery), other techniques may be used.

 Ablation techniques destroy tumors without removing them.
 They are generally not used for large tumors, and are best for tumors no more than about 2 cm (a little less than an inch) across.

-Microwave thermotherapy uses microwaves to heat and destroy the abnormal tissue.
+- Microwave thermotherapy uses microwaves to heat and destroy cancer cells.

 Arterial embolization (also known as transarterial embolization or TAE): This is another option for tumors that can’t be removed completely.
 It can be used for larger tumors (up to about 5 cm or 2 inches across).
 This technique reduces the blood flow to the cancer cells by blocking the branch of the hepatic artery feeding the area of the liver containing the tumor.
 Blood flow is blocked (or reduced) by injecting materials that plug up the artery.
 Most of the healthy liver cells will not be affected because they get their blood supply from the portal vein.

 In this procedure a catheter is put into an artery in the inner thigh and threaded up into the liver.
-A dye is usually injected into the bloodstream at this time to allow the doctor to monitor the path of the catheter via angiography, a special type of x-ray.
+A dye is then injected into the bloodstream to allow the doctor to monitor the path of the catheter via angiography, a special type of x-ray.
 Once the catheter is in place, small particles called microspheres are injected into the artery to plug it up.

 Radioembolization: In the United States, this is done by injecting small radioactive beads into the hepatic artery.
 The beads travel to the tumor and give off small amounts of radiation only at the tumor sites.